OpenTermsArchive/contrib-versions/Freeforums/Privacy Policy.md

 9\.
 Promote, engage or otherwise make available any unsolicited or unauthorized advertising, promotional materials, pyramid schemes, chain letters, disruptive commercial messages, false or misleading information or any other form of solicitation;

 10\.
-Attempt to sell, modify, reverse engineer, disassemble, decompile, frame, decrypt, decompile, create derivative works of or otherwise exploit for any commercial purpose the Site, any portions thereof (including the Content), or any systems of CrowdGather or its affiliated organizations without CrowdGather’s prior written consent.
+Attempt to sell, modify, reverse engineer, disassemble, decompile, frame, decrypt, decompile, create derivative works of or otherwise exploit for any commercial purpose the Site, any portions thereof (including the Content), or any systems of CrowdGather or its affiliated organizations without CrowdGather’s prior written consent;

 11\.
 Do anything that may interfere with the operation of the Site, including, but not limited to, hacking, spamming and flood attacking;